allenkong221/spam-email-classifier/README.md

-# spam-email-classifier
+# Spam-Email-Classifier
-Building an email spam filter using logistic regression
+This is a spam classifier that uses logistic regression against the SMS Spam Collection Dataset from Kaggle.